scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 Purpose of Babel, would be to transpile our newer versioned javascript code, into older versioned JS code for all browsers availability to support our application.

-Purpose of Webpack is to be our JS library manager also known as a module bundler.
+Purpose of Webpack is to be our module bundler with all different kind of loaders

 But it can also be used for tasks as well.
 Webpack relies on loaders and plugins.